dotnet/docs-maui/docs/user-interface/layouts/index.md

 For more information, see [VerticalStackLayout](verticalstacklayout.md).

-## GridLayout
+## Grid

-A `GridLayout`, or `Grid`, is used for displaying elements in rows and columns, which can have proportional or absolute sizes.
+A `Grid` is used for displaying elements in rows and columns, which can have proportional or absolute sizes.
 A grid's rows and columns are specified with the `RowDefinitions` and `ColumnDefinitions` properties.

 To position elements in specific `Grid` cells, use the `Grid.Column` and `Grid.Row` attached properties.
 To make elements span across multiple rows and columns, use the `Grid.RowSpan` and `Grid.ColumnSpan` attached properties.